-- 1. Turn the key to 4 (ON) without turning the key to 5 (START). - 2.
-Turn the key to 5 (START), then release the key as soon as the engine starts.
+- 1. Turn the key to 3 (ON) without turning the key to 4 (START).
+If there is difficulty in turning the key, rotate the steering wheel until the key turns freely.
+This condition may occur when: - the front wheels are turned - a front wheel is against the curb - 2.
+Turn the key to 4 (START), then release the key as soon as the engine starts.
 Excessive cranking could damage the starter.

-Note: If the engine does not start within five seconds on the first try, turn the key to 3 (OFF), wait 10 seconds and try again.
+Note: If the engine does not start on the first try, turn the key to OFF, wait 10 seconds and try again.
 If the engine still fails to start, press the accelerator to the floor and try again; this will allow the engine to crank with the fuel shut off in case the engine is flooded with fuel.